tanawadeatharva/BharatVECTO/User Manual/1-user-interface/H_GBX-Editor.md

 Inertia \[kgm²\]
 :   Rotational inertia of the gearbox (constant for all gears).
+(Engineering mode only)

 Traction Interruption \[s\]
 :   Interruption during gear shift event.
+(Engineering mode only)

 ###Gears